tihtina58/alx-pre_course/0x02-git/README.md

 this is a read me file for 0x02-git folder.
+This file updated. and its up-TO-DATE FILE.